Keyboard shortcuts

 RecoveryMemtable replays from WAL, referencing MANIFESTReplays WAL segmentsReplays WAL segments, prunes ≤ manifest log pointer

-Flush triggerSize/entries/timeSize-basedSize-based with explicit queue metrics
+Flush triggerSize/entries/timeSize-basedWAL-size budget (walSize) with explicit queue metrics

 6. Operational Notes